Looking for ways to improve your productivity?

-Title the final column, “Notes on time (minutes).”
+Finally, title the last column, “Notes on time (minutes).”

 You: “Wow that’s shockingly simple, this seems unsophisticated.”

-If you were being productive for only 4 hours each day and you could increase that number to an average of 7 (without getting burned out, of course), would this be a worthwhile investment?
-If, for example, you could add 15 extra hours of productivity to your life each week, 60 in a month, 870 in a year, would it be worth it?
+If you were being productive for only 4 hours each day and could increase that number to an average of 7 (without getting burned out, of course), would this be a worthwhile investment?

-Let’s look at when I started my list to see how it helped me and how it made a difference in my work life.
+Let’s look at when I started my list to see how it helped me.

 Here are my first two days: